Jeren-A/Developing-interfaces-for-social-network-experiments/readme.md

 ## Install dependencies
 To install all dependencies please run `requirements.txt`  file first:

-` pip install -r requirements.txt`  -> python2 users
+python2: ` pip install -r requirements.txt`

-` pip3 install -r requirements.txt` -> python3 users
+python3: ` pip3 install -r requirements.txt`

 ## Run the project
 To see dashboard on your local host run: